greensopinion/dart-vector-tile-renderer/lib/src/gpu/README.md

 # Features

-## Visual Quality

- - Rendering on a second monitor on a Mac laptop causes pixelation

 ## Overzooming

  - Tile clip causes artifacts at tile boundaries (consider clipping with a margin outside of the clip area)